Global airports hit by computer problems

 "Amadeus -- a check in system for passengers -- went down and now has come back up.
 Check in was resumed quite quickly," said Qantas spokesman Stephen Moynihan.

-Amadeus operates software that underpin booking systems and other operations for airlines.
+Amadeus operates software that underpins booking systems and other operations for airlines.
 It confirmed Thursday that it had suffered a "network issue."

 "Amadeus technical teams took immediate action to identify the cause of the issue and restore services as quickly as possible," it said in a statement.
 "That action is ongoing with services gradually being restored."